For Second Year, Haldane Just Short of a Title

 “Most teams want to make it to the Westchester County Center and win the section — these guys wanted to make it to the Final Four,” he said after the game.

-Nachamkin said that, as much as he enjoyed being on the court with his teammates, it was the moments off the court he’ll miss the most.
-“You don’t remember every play,” he says.
+Nachamkin said that as much as he enjoyed being on the court with his teammates, it was the moments off the court he’ll miss the most.
+“You don’t remember every play,” he said.
 “But you remember every joke or fun song that we sing on the bus.
 I’m going to miss that side of the team.”

+Nachamkin and Esposito were named to the All-Tournament team and Murray received a sportsmanship award.
+Proper of Moravia was the MVP.

+On Tuesday (March 19), Virgadamo was awarded the John Martino Service Award by the Lower Hudson Basketball Coaches Association and Nachamkin was named to the association’s All-Star team.
+Earlier, on March 7, Nachamkin had been named to its scholar-athlete All-Star team.

 Behind The Story